-Sedums can look fantastic as a single plant in a mixed container.
-Given their range of habit, form and color, it may take some experimentation to find a mix you like, but you really can’t go wrong with almost any sedum.
+Stonecrops can look fantastic as a single plant in a mixed container.
+Given their range of habit, form, and color, it may take some experimentation to find a mix you like, but you really can’t go wrong with almost any variety.

-You can dress sedums up or dress them down— they can look great in very formal containers as well as stuck in any rough and tumble container you may have.
+You can dress sedums up or dress them down— they can look great in very formal containers as well as in any rough-and-tumble repurposed container you may have.
 Try putting the low-growing ones in cement or hypertufa pots, or see if you like the way they look in troughs.
 Try experimenting by pairing your sedums with other succulents or mixing different types of sedums in the same pot.

 When planting stonecrops in containers, the only real essential rule is to use a well-draining soil—stonecrops that remain saturated in moisture may develop root rot and turn mushy.
 You can, in other words, choose just about any potting soil medium that works for other plants in the arrangement—from standard potting soil if the stonecrops will be combined with other herbaceous plants, or a cactus/succulent soil mix if they are being combined with succulent plants.
 But any soil you use will need to have adequate drainage.